Nursing Assistant/Home Health Aide

 Books and Supplies

-- Nursing assistant book is available through the Anoka Technical College bookstore.
+- Nursing assistant book and skills packet available through the Anoka Technical College bookstore.

 - Student photo ID card.